daisy/pipeline-scripts/README.md

   ```

 - Resolve snapshot dependencies and commit.
-- View changes since previous release, update module versions (in both `bom/pom.xml` and module's
+- View changes since previous release, update module versions (in both `maven/bom/pom.xml` and
-  POM) according to semantic versioning and commit (in case of a major increment all depending
+  module's POM) according to semantic versioning and commit (in case of a major increment all
-  modules must be enabled in `pom.xml`).
+  depending modules (depending through "Import-Package") must be updated as well).

   ```sh
   git diff v1.9.3...HEAD